 Imagine that you’re about to treat a sexual assault victim.
 Your role is to serve as an advocate for the patient.
 How do you provide trauma-informed care?
 What would you do to preserve the chain of evidence during your exam?
 These are the questions forensic nurses are prepared to answer.
 And now is your time to become one.

-Why earn your MSN in Forensic Nursing online?
+Why earn your MSN in an online Forensic Nursing program?

-The smart choice — a 100% online MSN in Forensic Nursing degree.
+The smart choice — a 100% online MSN degree in Forensic Nursing.

 - Prepare to become a certified SANE nurse.
 Your certificate provides a prep course that includes the 40-hour SANE-A training necessary to sit for the Sexual Assault Nurse Examiner certification exam.